 It’s this change in attitude that makes the crux of the conflict in the film and works as an indictment of big business and corporate interests that don’t necessarily gel with the best interests of the public welfare.
 Leading the charge against these financial villains is cynical news reporter Ichiro Sakai (Akira Takarada) and rookie photographer Junko Nakanishi (Yuriko Hoshi) who we first meet as they investigate the wreckage caused by the typhoon, it’s also where Nakanishi discovers a bluish-gray object in the debris that later is discovered to be radioactive.

-The twin fairies escape and meet with Sakai, Nakanishi and Professor Miura in some nearby woods and while there they explain that if the egg is not returned to Infant Island the it will hatch and the larva “will cause great trouble” in its search for food on its way home.
-The larva will have no malevolent designs towards mankind but a hungry giant child can be very dangerous.
-Our trio is startled see that Mothra is just hanging around the woods, it being the mode of transportation for the fairies, and the twins leave after one further request that the egg be returned.
-Sakai does his best to use his news articles to sway public opinion but the law favors the Kumayama and Torahata and the “Grand Opening” soon approaches.
+The twin fairies escape and meet with Sakai, Nakanishi and Professor Miura in some nearby woods and while there they explain that if the egg is not returned to Infant Island the “it” will hatch and the larva “will cause great trouble” in its search for food on its way home.
+The larva will have no malevolent designs toward mankind but a hungry giant child can be very dangerous.
+Our trio is startled to see that Mothra is just hanging around the woods, it being the mode of transportation for the fairies, and the twins leave after one further request that the egg is returned.
+Sakai does his best to use his news articles to sway public opinion but the law favours the Kumayama and Torahata and the “Grand Opening” soon approaches.
 But before Kumayama can start counting ticket sales something develops concerning the pieces of weird debris that Nakanishi found at the beach.
-Professor Miura reveals that this strange debris is radioactive and when they return to the beach where Nakanishi found it the ground soon begins to shake and a certain atomic fire breathing monster pops out of the ground.
+Professor Miura reveals that this strange debris is radioactive and when they return to the beach where Nakanishi found it the ground soon begins to shake and a certain atomic fire-breathing monster pops out of the ground.

 And how exactly did Godzilla end up under this beach?
-The movie never makes this clear but the area was being pumped clear of water for some local manufacturing facility, so it’s possible that this part of the beach was underwater when King Kong and Godzilla fell into the sea at the end of King Kong vs. Godzilla, with the King of the Monsters being buried in the silt and then when the shore got expanded his watery grave was uncovered.
-Of course he also could have been blown in with the typhoon and just buried under mud but I like my theory better.
-Well regardless as to how Godzilla pulled off this startling return the citizens of Japan now have to deal with some more atomic fueled rampaging.
-The government sends the military into action as they try to develop plans to stop Godzilla, meanwhile Sakai, Nakanishi and Professor Miura take a flight to Infant Island to ask for Mothra’s aid in stopping Godzilla.
+The movie never makes this clear but the area was being pumped clear of the water for some local manufacturing facility, so it’s possible that this part of the beach was underwater when King Kong and Godzilla fell into the sea at the end of King Kong vs. Godzilla, with the King of the Monsters being buried in the silt and then when the shore got expanded his watery grave was uncovered.
+Of course, he also could have been blown in with the typhoon and just buried under the mud, but I like my theory better.
+Well regardless of how Godzilla pulled off this startling return the citizens of Japan now have to deal with some more atomic-fueled rampaging.
+The government sends the military into action as they try to develop plans to stop Godzilla, meanwhile, Sakai, Nakanishi and Professor Miura take a flight to Infant Island to ask for Mothra’s aid in stopping Godzilla.

-Nuclear fallout has caused much devastation on Infant Island, strangely enough the natives don’t seem to be suffering from any signs of radiation sickness which is kind of a nice clue that they aren’t exactly human, and Sakai, Nakanishi and Professor Miura do not get much of a warm welcome from these residents.
-The chieftain informs our heroes that, “We on this island do not trust humans!
+Nuclear fallout has caused much devastation on Infant Island, strangely enough, the natives don’t seem to be suffering from any signs of radiation sickness which is kind of a nice clue that they aren’t exactly human, and Sakai, Nakanishi, and Professor Miura do not get much of a warm welcome from these residents.
+The chieftain informs our heroes, “We on this island do not trust humans!
 Our trust almost cost us all of our homes.”
-He demands the return of Mothra’s egg and when even the fairies basically tell our hereos to “Get bent” though a bit more politely than that, but it looks like mankind is going to have to fight Godzilla on their own.
-Then Nakanishi explains that if Mothra doesn’t help stop Godzilla many innocent people will die right along with the bad ones that have earned the islanders distrust, and he even notes that “Evil people have the right to live.”
-Strangely enough this sways Mothra and she agrees to help, but the fairies warn our heroes that Mothra is at the end of her life cycle and she is due to die very soon.
+He demands the return of Mothra’s egg and when even the fairies basically tell our heroes to “Get bent” though a bit more politely than that, but it looks like mankind is going to have to fight Godzilla on their own.
+Then Nakanishi explains that if Mothra doesn’t help stop Godzilla many innocent people will die right along with the bad ones that have earned the islander’s distrust, and he even notes that “Evil people have the right to live.”
+Strangely enough, this sways Mothra and she agrees to help, but the fairies warn our heroes that Mothra is at the end of her life cycle and she is due to die very soon.